nreese/kibana-plugin-notes/README.md

 **Note:** Kibana is constantly changing and getting better.
 This document is targeted at the 6.0 baseline.

-## Good understanding of Javascript
+## Complete understanding of Javascript

 ### Functions are objects
-Functions are really objects and can have properties.
+Functions are objects and can have properties.

 ```
 const myFunc = function(a, b) {